-To be considered for inclusion in the proxy statement relating to our 2021 Annual Meeting of Stockholders, we must receive stockholder proposals (other than for director nominations) by no later than December 15, 2020.
-To be considered for presentation at the 2021 Annual Meeting of Stockholders, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than January 30, 2021 and no later than March 1, 2021.
-Proposals that are not received in a timely manner will not be presented or voted on at the 2021 Annual Meeting of Stockholders.
+To be considered for inclusion in the proxy statement relating to our 2022 Annual Meeting of Stockholders, we must receive stockholder proposals (other than for director nominations) by no later than December 15, 2021.
+To be considered for presentation at the 2022 Annual Meeting of Stockholders, although not included in the proxy statement, proposals (including director nominations) must be received no earlier than January 30, 2022 and no later than March 1, 2022.
+Proposals that are not received in a timely manner will not be presented or voted on at the 2022 Annual Meeting of Stockholders.
 If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
 All stockholder proposals should be marked for the attention of Secretary, Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922.